 DePaul University Academic Affairs > Academic Diversity > Diversity and Inclusion Initiative Grants

 The Associate Provost for Diversity, Equity, and Inclusion requests proposals for the Diversity and Inclusion Initiative Grants at DePaul (DIIG@DePaul) Program.
-This program was developed in 2019 by Ruben Parra, Interim Provost for Diversity and Inclusion and is being continued for the 2020-21 academic year.
+This program was developed in 2019 by Ruben Parra, Interim Provost for Diversity and Inclusion and is being continued for the 2022-23 academic year.
 The overall goal of this funding opportunity is to leverage the talents, passion, wisdom, and expertise of our diverse faculty to help DePaul University become the most welcoming and inclusive campus environment it can be.
 Accordingly, the DIIG@DePaul Program aims at empowering faculty to become active and engaging advocates for diversity in order to create a university community where all individuals feel truly appreciated and where their contributions are seriously considered and respected.
-Under the leadership of our President, Gabriel Esteban, and as stated in part 2 of the University Grounded in Mission strategic plan
+As stated in part 2 of the University Grounded in Mission strategic plan

 “We will nurture an inclusive and welcoming community in which every member is empowered to express themselves fully and supported to realize their full potential… to improve their sense of belonging and their overall experience at DePaul."

 To date, 30 awards have been made through this program.
 A list of awarded grants can be found here.